Find or sell your home today!

 Cottage In on E Liberty.
 “Our dining room may be closed, but you can still enjoy your favorite Original Cottage Inn dishes!
 Contactless delivery and curbside pickup are available every day from 3pm-9pm.
 Call us at (734) 663-3379 to place your order!”

-The Iconic Michigan Theater building looking good.
+The Iconic Michigan Theater building is looking good.
 See all that is being offered virtually this holiday season at https://www.michtheater.org/holiday/ .
 In normal times, I can decide to go to an 8 pm movie at the Michigan Theater or the State Theater and leave the house at 10 minutes to 8 and still be there on time.

 Pretzel Bell Restaurant.
 Main and Liberty in Downtown Ann Arbor.